Table of Contents

 Cashew nuts are one of the most popular nuts in the world.
 The silky texture and rich creamy flavor make cashews a favorite snack for everyone.
 Cashew nut is also used to produce a cooking paste, nut butter, and cashew milk.
 Cashew nuts have a variety of health benefits as well.

-It helps in lowering harmful cholesterol, weight loss, boost the immune system, formation of muscles and nervous system, control type 2 diabetes, and also provide a lot of nutrition to the human body.
+It helps in lowering harmful cholesterol, weight loss, boost the immune system, formation of muscles and nervous system, controlling type 2 diabetes, and also provide a lot of nutrition to the human body.
 Cashews are also good for our heart, bone and research found that cashews help lower depression.
 But it is not a cheap nut.
-A pound of first graded cashew nut is priced up to $15 in the US.
+A pound of first-graded cashew nut is priced up to $15 in the US.

-Overview of Cashew Nut Industry
+Overview Of The Cashew Nut Industry

 According to tridge.com, In 2020, Vietnam was the top exporter of processed cashew nuts and the United States was the top importer of processed cashews.
 But Ivory Coast was the top producer of raw cashews in 2019.
 The production volume of raw cashew in the world in 2019 is 3.96 Million metric tons, which is 3.23% less than the previous year.

 According to an official of the Department of Agricultural Extension of Bangladesh, Bangladesh imported around 5,000 tonnes of processed cashew nuts in the 2018-19 fiscal year whereas in the 2014-15 fiscal year, total processed cashew nut imports were only 18 metric tons.

 The average wholesale price of a kilogram of cashew nut is $10 in the US, which is 7 times more expensive than peanuts.
 A first graded roasted and salted cashews can be priced up to $15 a pound.
 Different factors are responsible for the high price of cashews.